Update Your Mother’s Wedding Gown

 Or, maybe you have a new-to-you antique gown that you’re updating for future generations to treasure?
-We’ve worked with hundreds of heirloom gowns over the 10 years that Janay A has been re-designing, ranging in date from 1880’s-1980’s.
+We’ve worked with hundreds of heirloom gowns over the 13 years that we have been re-designing, ranging in date from 1880’s-1980’s.

-Breathing new life into these special gowns is truly an honor, and working with you on this project is a privilege.
-A special and Eco-friendly move, for the wedding win!
+Breathing new life into these special gowns is truly a magical experience, and working with you on this project is a privilege ( PLUS an Eco-friendly move, for the wedding win!)

 If there is anything else we can do to make your gown even more special (like including pieces of other family member’s special fabrics inside the gown), please let us know.